 Same, in cameo.

-A curiously exophthalmic Sir John Woodburn, Governor of Bengal, 1898-1902.
+Sir John Woodburn, Governor of Bengal, 1898-1902.
 He died that year, age 54.
-A few years earlier, he had been the first British adminsitrator to commit substantial funds to stabilize the sun temple at Konarak.
+A few years earlier, he had been the first British administrator to commit substantial funds to stabilize the Sun Temple at Konarak.

 Bust of Harcourt Butler, Deputy Commissioner of Lucknow, 1906-08, then Lt.
 Governor of the United Provinces, 1918-23.